 With deep learning on vast amounts of data, make quicker and more effective decisions.
 Over time, the machine algorithms learn to distinguish what data is important what isn’t.
 Insight extracted from AI will allow you to optimize your processes.

 Using real-time telemetry data from the infrastructure in your data center, from hardware to software assets, leverage AI to help predict when components will fail or need to be regenerated.
 This can help you uphold impressive service availability metrics.

 Kubeflow helps you build composable, portable, and scalable machine learning stacks.
-With Kubeflow you can speed up the AI tools and framework installation process, particularly leveraging GPGPUs from Nvidia.
+With Kubeflow you can speed up the AI tools and framework installation process, particularly leveraging GPUs from Nvidia.

 Without Kubeflow, building production-ready machine learning stacks can involve a lot of infrastructure and devops work — mixing components and solutions, wiring them together, and managing them.
 This complexity can be a barrier to adopting machine learning, and it can significantly delay achieving the business benefits you are hoping to receive.
 And then you want to launch something production worthy; start all over again.